What's Wrong with the Edgeworth Box? (2)

 At the same time, though, an odd corollary is that, once the market has worked its magic and arbitrage opportunities are exhausted, then social factors are innately hostile to each other.
 Solidarity plays no role in this; there is no chance for a group of people to get together and enhance their condition in the face of some powerful force, because the Edgeworth Box implies that they're as unified as they will ever be.
 Likewise, there's no scope for change.

-To be clear: I'm not saying the Edgeworth Box needs to explain any change in the endowments of and B, or suggest that is really A1, A2,..., An, and these guys just need to get together and drive a harder bargain.
+To be clear: I'm not saying the Edgeworth Box needs to explain any change in the endowments of A and B, or suggest that A is really A1, A2,..., An, and these guys just need to get together and drive a harder bargain.
 That's not for me to say, and I don't think it.
 But the whole scheme excludes this as a concept.

 (I need to pause here and mention that Frances Ysidro Edgeworth himself had a very sophisticated an nuanced idea, which is not closely related to the usual discussions of welfare economics where one is likely to find an EB.)